DeveloperJosh/nekonode-api/Readme.md

 ## Documentation?

-There is no documentation for the API as it is only used by the NekoNode CLI tool.
-If you want to use the API, you can check the source code.
+For the API documentation, please visit the [NekoNode API Documentation](https://api.nekonode.net/docs/).

 ## Found a Bug?